-Frankly, my dear, you’d better give a damn, ‘cause you NEED to read the latest ThinkorSwim Review.
-Yes, we are biased.
-We have a bit of a romance going with the Thinkorswim platform.
-Many traders do.
-Undoubtedly because Thinkorswim offers a free, state-of-the-art, paper trading account to TD Ameritrade account holders so that traders can practice risk-free with no worries that their capital will end up “Gone with the Wind.”
-They are one of our favorite trading companies.
+Undoubtedly because Thinkorswim offers a state-of-the-art, paper trading account to TD Ameritrade account holders so that traders can practice risk-free with no worries that their capital will end up “Gone with the Wind.”.
+And yes, they have free commission trading these days, like everyone else.

-Thinkorswim is available in both mobile and desktop versions and can be used for stock trading, ETFs, futures, forex, and options, including multi-leg options.
+Thinkorswim is available in mobile and desktop versions and can be used for stock trading, ETFs, futures, forex, and multi-leg options.

-On your desktop, Thinkorswim is an advanced platform with all the bells and whistles a serious trader could desire.
-The charts are highly customizable with ample types available.
-Traders can choose time charts, tick charts, range charts or even seasonal charts with an assortment of tools to draw on them.
-In fact, when it comes to charting, Thinkorswim’s good reputation precedes them.
-So much so that many traders will open an account with TD Ameritrade with minimal funding just so that they can use Thinkorswim for planning their trades and charting while actually trading with another broker like Interactive Brokers.
+Thinkorswim is an advanced platform on your desktop with all the bells and whistles a serious trader could desire.
+The charts are highly customizable, with ample types available.
+Traders can choose time charts, tick charts, range charts, or even seasonal charts with various tools to draw on them.

-Do you like to write your own script?
+Do you like to write your script?
 We’re not talking about a movie script here.
-I am referring to the Thinkorswim coding language called “thinkScript” that helps traders create their individual indicators.
-It already has 300 built-in studies and strategies; which users can add to their favorite plays.
+Instead, I refer to the Thinkorswim coding language called “thinkScript,” which helps traders create indicators.
+It already has 300 built-in studies and strategies, which users can add to their favorite plays.

 The Option Hacker tool works similarly for options.
-Spread Hacker helps traders search for spreads, and Spread Book shows all the orders of traders using Thinkorswim, though they are kept anonymous.
+In addition, spread Hacker helps traders search for spreads, and Spread Book shows traders’ orders using Thinkorswim, though they are kept anonymous.

 Thinkorswim has a mobile app for both Apple and Android users.
 Unlike most trading apps that only offer core functions, Thinkorswim Mobile has much of the functionality and features of its desktop platform.
 You can even sync it with your desktop.